-(6) Twenty-five percent of the shares subject to this option shall vest on January 31, 2022, and one thirty-sixth (1/36th) of the remaining shares subject to this option shall vest each month thereafter, subject to the optionee continuing to be a service provider to Nautilus through each such date.
+(6) 13/49ths of the shares subject to this option shall vest on January 3, 2022, and one forty-ninth (1/49th) of the shares subject to the option shall vest each month thereafter, subject to Dr. Sankar continuing to be a service provider to Nautilus through each such date.